dbtlr/old.dbtlr.com/README.md

 A small React application that hosts my domain card for http://dbtlr.com.

 Why React?
-Not for any real technical reason, mostly just playing around with have a simple React application that is compiled by Webpack.
+Not for any real technical reason, mostly just playing around with having a simple React application that is compiled by Webpack.
 Honestly, this could have been a static HTML page, but this was more fun to put together.

 ## Main technologies used